 Visit the College of Liberal Arts (CLA) financial aid and scholarships page to find out more about CLA-specific opportunities.

 The Anne D. Pick Award honors Professor Anne Pick’s commitment to undergraduate students and their education.
 Students who major in developmental psychology at ICD are eligible to receive the Anne D. Pick award.
-Recipients of the award receive a certificate and a scholarship of $500 and up to $250 in travel/research funds.
+Recipients of the award receive a certificate and a scholarship of $500 and up to $750 in travel/research funds.
 Students also have their name inscribed on a plaque at ICD.
-Students who have reached their maximum financial aid award are not eligible for the $500 scholarship, but will be eligible for up to $750 in travel/research funds.
+Students who have reached their maximum financial aid award aren't eligible for the $500 scholarship, but are eligible for up to $750 in travel/research funds.
 Learn more

 If you're interested in transferring to CLA, review their transfer admissions website.

-You're considered a transfer student if you're a high school graduate who has registered or enrolled at a college, university, or any other school after graduating from high school.
+You're considered a transfer student if you've registered or enrolled at a college, university, or any other school after graduating from high school.
 Current UMN students who are not in CLA are also considered transfer students.

-Are you a current U of M student who would like to declare or add a developmental psychology major?
+Are you a current U of M student who'd like to declare or add a developmental psychology major?
 Please visit our developmental psychology student resources Google site for further information (U of M login required).

-If you would like to add a minor in developmental psychology, visit our developmental psychology minor page for information on requirements and the declaration process.
+If you'd like to add a minor in developmental psychology, visit our developmental psychology minor page for information on requirements and the declaration process.